emilegascoin/BoxHead/README.md

 Shooting & rate of fire - Holding to shoot is how it was originally planned to fire but since it goes by framecount you can sometimes miss a shot if you spam click.

+Graphics - Zombies, Player, Arena and Blood splats on the ground.